fherb2/wildlifeRecords2Hdf/README.md

 |      |                       # /original_sound_files must be processed.
 However, if the group /concatenations
 |      |                       # is present, the sounds can be evaluated in a concatenated form by using
 |      |                       # the datasets in this group.
-|      |                       # Methodes to use concatenated forms like single file are part of the module.
 |      |                       #
 |      |                       # How to use
 |      |                       # ----------